AntonioRedondo/ImageFeatureDetector/README.md

 ## Details

 The program let you choose an image stored on your computer and apply one of the four feature detectors.
 Then the obtained descriptors are overimposed in red on the image, and the number of them and the time it took to calculated them is shown on the status bar.
-The time shown only represents the time taken to purely calculate the features on an image which is already prepared to be analised.
-It does not take into account the extra time needed to transform the images from 8U3C/8U4C (colour) to 8U1C (black and white) and the time taken to paint the red circles showing the detected features.
-Though my guess is that it is a neglectable amount of time.

 <img align="center" src="http://i.imgur.com/8tgjA4y.png" />